ngl4/formation_journey/AlgoMarathon/README.md

 - Get a big picture/idea of all the data structures and algorithms (knowing generally all the existing tools)

+- If you are a visual learner, create a mindmap or visual cheatsheet that could help you to memorize some of the concepts or tools and stick around your room so you can see it every day!!

 ## Primitive vs Non-Primitive Data types

 In JavaScript: